Soheir Ramzi

-Early life and career
+Early life

-Her mother is Dorreya Ahmed who is also an actress.
+Soheir Mohamed Abdelsalam Ramzi was born in Port Said.
+Her mother is Dorreya Ahmed, who is also an actress.

+Career

 Ramzi's first appearance in the cinema when she was approximately six years old, through their appearance in the movie "Sahefet Sawaba" in 1956, but she decided to stop.
 She worked as an air hostess and then as a model.

 She returned to cinema in 1969.
 Ramzi acted in Elnas elly Gwa, Pleasure and Suffering, The Guilty, A Girl Named Mahmoud, Chitchat on the Nile.
 The last role for her was in series Habeeb El roh in 2006, she wore a hijab and retired after that.

 Personal life

 Ramzi married many times.
 Her first husband was the artist Ibrahim Khan, who lived with her for a year.
 She also married the Saudi Prince Khalid bin Saud bin Abdulaziz Al Saud, who was famous for his many marriages to actresses and remained with her for a year, then they separated.
 She married an Egyptian businessman, the owner of Al-Masry SC, Sayed Motwali, then Kuwaiti businessman Mohamad Al Mula with whom she lived for 5 months.
 She also married composer Hilmi Bakr, who was granted the privilege to guarantee his rights, but did not last long with him as the reason behind their divorce stuck to her work in the field of representation after a marriage that lasted for four years.
 She also married Farouk Al-Fishawy.
 Currently she is married to Egyptian businessman Alaa Sharbini.